briantrice/slate-language/README.md

 Source directory structure
 --------------------------

-src/vm
+Under src:
-: The C files for the VM.
-Interprets bytecode and provides necessary facilities for primitives, gc, etc. src/mobius
+* vm: The C files for the VM.
+Interprets bytecode and provides necessary facilities for primitives, gc, etc.
-: The slate files for the compiler, lexer, bootstrap, and close-to-vm? facilities etc. src/core
+* mobius: The slate files for the compiler, lexer, bootstrap, and close-to-vm? facilities etc.
-: The core libraries for the default slate system. src/lib
+* core: The core libraries for the default slate system.
-: The standard but optional libraries. src/plugins
+* lib: The standard but optional libraries.
-: C code for slate FFI calls. `make plugins' to build src/ui
+* plugins: C code for slate FFI calls. `make plugins' to build
-: The slate UI code that probably calls plugins to draw the basics. load: 'src/ui/init.slate'. src/ui/gtk
+* ui: The slate UI code that probably calls plugins to draw the basics. load: 'src/ui/init.slate'.
-: The slate GTK interface. load: 'src/ui/gtk/demo.slate'. src/net
+* ui/gtk: The slate GTK interface. load: 'src/ui/gtk/demo.slate'.
-: The slate networking code. load: 'src/net/init.slate'.
+* net: The slate networking code. load: 'src/net/init.slate'.

 Finding source code
 -------------------